 Because the most important people in your life will depend on it, life insurance is one of the most significant purchases you will ever make.
 Yet, unlike purchasing a home, car, or computer; most people are completely unfamiliar with the critical questions they should ask before choosing a life insurer.
-In fact, most people spend far more time researching for a vacation home than life insurance.
+In fact, most people spend far more time researching for a vacation home.

-When you purchase life insurance, you are not just buying the coverage itself.
+When you purchase life insurance as a physician, you are not just buying the coverage itself.
 You are also buying the experience, financial strength and services of the insurance company.

-Universal Life Insurance is a type of permanent life insurance where excess premium payments above the cost of insurance is credited to the cash value of the policy.
-Each month the cash value is debited the cost of insurance charge and expenses, then credited with interest.
-The interest rate is determined by the insurer, but has a contractual minimum.
+Universal Life Insurance is a type of permanent life insurance for physicians where excess premium payments above the cost of insurance are credited to the cash value of the policy.
+Each month the cash value is debited to the cost of insurance charges and expenses, then credited with interest.
+The interest rate is determined by the insurer but has a contractual minimum.
 Premium payments are flexible and the policy remains in force as long as there is sufficient cash value to pay the cost of insurance and expenses.